Table of contents: Checking the fuel pump ↓ Replacing the fuel pump ↓

 7 Fuel hose

-Remove the multi-pin plug and fuel return line, as well as the fuel supply line from the pump.
+Remove the multi-pin plug and the fuel return line, as well as the fuel supply line from the pump.

-Now unscrew the connecting flange of the fuel tank.
-Usually a special key is used for this (2).
+Now unscrew the fuel tank connecting flange.
+Usually a special key (2) is used for this.

-Now pull up the connecting flange.
+Now pull the connecting flange upwards.

 Remove the fuel tank sensor plug.

-1 fuel pump
+1 Fuel pump

 2 Connecting flange